Make Your

 Q: What can I do to see and/or experience as much of the park as possible?

 A: A range of tours and skier shuttles depart daily from Mammoth and Snow Lodge.
 Experience the Grand Canyon of the Yellowstone by ski, snowshoe, or snowcoach.
 Venture out to Norris Geyser Basin, West Thumb Geyser Basin, or the Firehole Basin.
 Looking to stay a bit closer to your lodging?
 Ski and snowshoe trails are accessible right out the door.
-If that’s not enough, outdoor skating rinks with free skate rentals for guests are just outside the lobbies of both Mammoth and Old Faithful.
+If that’s not enough, outdoor skating rinks with complimentary skates for guests are just outside the lobbies of both Mammoth Hotel and Old Faithful Snow Lodge.

 The gift shops make for great browsing and house the Bear Den Ski Shop, where cross country ski and snowshoe rentals, lessons, and tours are available.